nadzyah/baseline-data-form/README.md

 ## Add new organization

 Go to the `http://<server's_IP>:<port>/register/` and create a new web form for your customer's organization.
-Each organization is stored with its UUID that is used in all URLs that are associated with the organization.
+Each organization is stored with its UUID.
+This UUID is used in all URLs that are associated with the organization.
 That's why a customer won't be able to access web-pages of another one (as long as they don't know the exact UUID of another organization).

 To register an organization you need: